abhishekdevelops/Learn-PHP-WordPress/01-practice-theme/README.md

 - **Variables** – Declaring and using `$variables`
 - **Output** – Using `echo` and `print` to display text
 - **Comments** – Writing:
-  - `//` single-line comments
-  - `/* */` multi-line comments
 - **HTML + PHP Integration** – Mixing PHP inside HTML

----

-## 🚀 Why WordPress?
-Since I'm becoming a WordPress developer, I practiced these PHP basics **inside a WordPress theme folder** to see how PHP logic fits in a real-world environment.

 ---